flavorly/vanilla-components/packages/documentation/src/guide/variants.md

 </template>
 ```

-You are not limited to configure everything when booting the plugin, you may also define your `classes`, `fixedClasses` & `variants` on your component, this is useful for edge cases or specific scenarios that you want to override something specific.
+You are not limited to configuring everything when booting the plugin, you may also define your `classes`, `fixedClasses` & `variants` on your component, this is useful for edge cases or specific scenarios that you want to override something specific.

 :::warning A note on overrides & inline configuration
-Please just keep in mind that when you do this, we will completely **ignore** the global configuration and use the classes, fixedClasses or variants provided "inline".
+Please just keep in mind that when you do this, we will completely **ignore** the global configuration and use the classes, fixedClasses, or variants provided "inline".
 :::

 Here is a small example: